No one likes workers compensation.

-Professor of psychology, Edward Deci, argues that an autonomy-supportive environment is preferred if we want to maximise individual and group motivation.
+Professor of psychology, Edward Deci, argues that an autonomy-supportive environment is preferred if we want to maximize individual and group motivation.
 Deci and Carrillo advocate for healthy relationships and authentic listening.
-Deci suggests we reframe the familiar question ‘how can I motivate someone?’ as ‘how can we create a more autonomy-supportive environment?’
+Deci suggests we reframe the familiar question how can I motivate someone?
+As how can we create a more autonomy-supportive environment?

 Dutton and Worline advocate noticing.
 They counsel against fixing.
 Noticing suffering and engaging with sufferers is their theme.
-The world of workers compensation and the traditional medical model is saturated with ‘fixes’ and ‘fixers’.
-Within the humanised model, the Recovery Support Guide spends their time more effectively by liberating themselves from telling and fixing, by facilitating autonomy support and by enacting humble enquiry.
+The world of workers’ compensation and the traditional medical model is saturated with fixes and fixers.
+Within the humanized model, the Recovery Support Guide spends their time more effectively by liberating themselves from telling and fixing, by facilitating autonomy support, and by enacting humble inquiry.
 By valuing relating more than doing, the RSG engages in conversations with workers and their line managers.
 Not in a formal, sign-here-approach, but rather in a spirit of genuine curiosity and collective discovery.

 Such an approach sets right some typical misunderstandings that arise.
 These misunderstandings include assumptions that;

 - there is an algorithmic cure that, if followed, will result in predictable outcomes